-Social Security disability (SSD) programs offer benefits if you suffer from an impairment that prevents you from working and earning a living.
-If your medical condition makes it difficult to make ends meet, these programs could be your best bet for addressing said issue.
-The SSA offers monthly benefits if you meet the qualifications, including not being able to work because of a permanent impairment.
-You must have a disability that completely prevents you from working and has lasted, or will last, at least a year to get these benefits.
+Social Security Disability (SSD) programs offer benefits if you suffer from an impairment that prevents you from working and earning a living.
+To qualify, you must have a disability that completely prevents you from working and has lasted, or will last, at least a year to get these benefits.

-If the Social Security Administration (SSA) denied your disability claim, a Social Security disability lawyer in Charleston, SC is here to help.
-We can guide you through the appeals process and represent you in front of the Administrative Law Judge at your appeals hearing.
+If the Social Security Administration (SSA) denied your disability claim, a Charleston Social Security disability lawyer with George Sink, P.A.
+Injury Lawyers is here to help.
+We can guide you through the appeals process and represent you in front of the Administrative Law Judge (ALJ) at your appeals hearing.

 For a free legal consultation with a social security disability lawyer serving Charleston, call 843-628-0100

 The Two Social Security Disability Programs

-SSD consists of two separate programs, Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
+SSD is made up of two separate programs, Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 Each program has different criteria you must satisfy.
 Keep in mind that you might qualify to collect both types of benefits.

 Social Security Disability Insurance

 SSDI bridges the gap between when a worker suffers a qualifying impairment and when they reach retirement age.
-It requires you to meet strict work credit requirements but will pay out until you reach your full retirement age and can begin drawing Social Security retirement benefits instead.
+It requires you to meet strict work credit requirements but will pay out until you reach full retirement age and can begin drawing Social Security retirement benefits instead.

 Supplemental Security Income

-SSI helps families and individuals in need.
+SSI helps families and individuals over 65 in need.
 There is no work requirement for these benefits, but there are strict income and asset limits.
 These limits consider your entire household, making it very challenging to qualify.

-There are some exemptions to the assets you must count, and this may be the key to getting the benefits you need.
+There are some exemptions to the assets you must count, and it may be the key to getting the benefits you need.
 Still, the SSA says for 2021, the maximum amount of monthly SSI payments an eligible individual can collect is $794, which comes out to $9,530.12 per year.